e-schuh/aml-project/PROBLEMSETTING.md

 -  A language modeling score _lms = 100 x P<sub>π</sub>(meaningful > meaningless)_
 -  A stereotype score _ss = 100 x P<sub>π</sub>(stereotypical > antistereotypical)_

-where denotes the model, and is the empirical probability on the evaluation dataset.
-In other words, the is the percentage of examples where the model ranks the meaningful association higher than the meaningless one, and the the percentage of examples where the model ranks the stereotypical association higher than the antistereotypical one.
+where _π_ denotes the model, and P<sub>π</sub> is the empirical probability on the evaluation dataset.
+In other words, _lms_ is the percentage of examples where the model ranks the meaningful association higher than the meaningless one, and the _ss_ the percentage of examples where the model ranks the stereotypical association higher than the anti-stereotypical one.

 2. Mitigation of stereotypical bias in the SwissBERT model.